swissup/swissup.github.io/m2/extensions/navigationpro/ui/dropdown-layout-builder.md

-Enabled         | Ability to enable or disable content Columns Count   | Split subcategories into columns Columns Direction | Ability to organize multicolumn subcategories horizontally or vertically Nested Levels per Dropdown | Use this setting to render child categories together with parent in the same dropdown.
+Enabled         | Ability to enable or disable content Columns Count   | Split subcategories into columns Columns Direction | Ability to organize multicolumn subcategories horizontally or vertically Maximum Number of Children to Display | Limit number of categories to display in dropdown.
+"Shop All" link will be displayed if children count exceed the limit.
+Nested Levels per Dropdown | Use this setting to render child categories together with parent in the same dropdown.
 (Megamenu uses this option to render all children in the first level dropdown)

 #### Next up